Downloading and Installation¶

 python setup.py install

-A battery of tests scripts that can be run with the nose testing
+A battery of tests scripts that can be run with either the nose or

 Many of the examples in this documentation are distributed with lmfit in

 examples folder, and should also run for you.
-Many of these require
+Some of these

 Many people have contributed to lmfit.
-Matthew Newville wrote the original version and maintains the project.
+The attribution of credit in a project such as this is very difficult to get perfect, and there are no doubt important contributions missing or under-represented here.
+Please consider this file as part of the documentation that may have bugs that need fixing.
+Some of the largest and most important contributions (approximately in order of contribution in size to the existing code) are from: Matthew Newville wrote the original version and maintains the project.
 Till Stensitzki wrote the improved estimates of confidence intervals, and contributed many tests, bug fixes, and documentation.
+A. R. J. Nelson added differential_evolution, emcee, and greatly improved the code, docstrings, and overall project.
 Daniel B. Allan wrote much of the high level Model code, and many improvements to the testing and documentation.
-Antonino Ingargiola wrote much of the high level Model code and provided many bug fixes.
+Antonino Ingargiola wrote much of the high level Model code and has provided many bug fixes and improvements.
+Renee Otten wrote the brute force method, and has improved the code and documentation in many places.
+Michal Rawlik added plotting capabilities for Models.
 J. J. Helmus wrote the MINUT bounds for leastsq, originally in leastsqbounds.py, and ported to lmfit.
 E. O. Le Bigot wrote the uncertainties package, a version of which is used by lmfit.
-Michal Rawlik added plotting capabilities for Models.
-A. R. J. Nelson added differential_evolution, emcee, and greatly improved the code in the docstrings.
-Additional patches, bug fixes, and suggestions have come from Christoph Deil, Francois Boulogne, Thomas Caswell, Colin Brosseau, nmearl, Gustavo Pasquevich, Clemens Prescher, LiCode, and Ben Gamari.
+Additional patches, bug fixes, and suggestions have come from Christoph Deil, Francois Boulogne, Thomas Caswell, Colin Brosseau, nmearl, Gustavo Pasquevich, Clemens Prescher, LiCode, Ben Gamari, Yoav Roam, Alexander Stark, Alexandre Beelen, and many others.
 The lmfit code obviously depends on, and owes a very large debt to the code in scipy.optimize.
 Several discussions on the scipy-user and lmfit mailing lists have also led to improvements in this code.

 The LMFIT-py code is distribution under the following license: